snathanicsuf/CPSC-254-Spring/README.md

-#Hey from CPSC 254 Spring class
+#Hey from CPSC 254 Spring class on 21st March